 Actually MethodShop kind of found me.
-I have been marketing myself on the streets in and around New York City, including Rockefeller Center — toplessly and moustachedly for awhile now.
-Then a few weeks ago, I was Googling my image branding keywords – which are “topless” and “mustache” – and your article titled: Topless Woman with Mustache and Nikon D90 Camera Spotted Roaming Manhattan popped up.
+I have been marketing myself on the streets in and around New York City, including Rockefeller Center — topless and mustached for awhile now.
+Then a few weeks ago, I was Googling my image branding keywords – which are “topless” and “mustache” – and your article titled: “Who Is This Topless Woman With A Mustache And Camera Roaming The Streets Of Manhattan?” popped up.
 I look for blips and blurbs about myself online to entertain my friends.

 What do you like and hate most about being a topless drag photojournalist?

-I hate being an introvert and walking around New York City topless with a drawn on mustache for my branding image marketing work.
+I hate being an introvert and walking around New York City topless with a drawn-on mustache for my branding image marketing work.
 I love my ideas, but don’t look forward to executing them.
 I’m more of a painter, stay-at-home type — super quiet!
-Yet I am in clubs at night photographing colorful and crazy punk drag bitches, and if you looked at me you would not imagine I could be an introvert, but I am.
+Yet I am in clubs at night photographing colorful and crazy punk drag bitches.
+And if you looked at me you would not imagine I could be an introvert, but I am.
 I am just a practical introvert.
-It is possible to be an introvert and market your ideas while walking around New York City topless, but you must be brave and persistent, and based in reality.
+It is possible to be an introvert and market your ideas while being a topless woman walking around New York City, but you must be brave and persistent, and based in reality.

 Do you know why we wanted to interview you?